peytondmurray/peytondmurray/README.md

 I'm a software engineer working at [Quansight](https://quansight.com/).

-I am passionate about open source, data viz, accessibility, and open science, and have contributed to a bunch of open source projects, mostly in the Python data ecosystem.
+I am passionate about open source, data viz, open science, and accessibility.
+I've contributed to a bunch of different open source projects, mostly in the scientific Python ecosystem.

 ### Background